tfeb/tfeb-lisp-toys/README.md

 A nice feature of this approach is that it solves the 'dynamically bind a field/slot in an object' problem: a fluid doesn't change, but the binding it accesses does, since the fluid is essentially a key into the binding stack.
 And in a Lisp-1, like Python, it's also pretty elegant.

-Well, although CL has dynamic variable, the dynamic-slot-binding problem still exists.
+Well, although CL has dynamic variables, the dynamic-slot-binding problem still exists.
 Here's an example.
 Given

 ```lisp
 (defstruct foo